prajwollamichhane11/facerecognition_potrait/README.md

 Various mobile devices nowadays are coming with the feature or ability to take potrait images.
 If on mobile devices then why not on the laptop (joking !!).

-This is just a small scarp pf python code using opencv and various other image libraries in python so as to show how a simple potrait image can even be obtained through laptop camera.
+This is just a small scrap pf python code using opencv and various other image libraries in python so as to show how a simple potrait image can even be obtained through laptop camera.

 for running this code you have to install any Python IDEs like : Spyder3, Pycharm, Anaconda, etc After installing import libraries like :